The Imperative BlogThe Latest in Social Emotional Learning & Personal Development

 Last week I gave a workshop on Mindful Self-Care and started by asking the following question: Isn't teaching so lonely?
 Heads nodded!
 I sensed the relief flooding the room - this is going to get real!
 Nobody ever talks about how lonely teaching is.
 In fact, when I...

 Over the years I’ve wondered why I’m so hell bent on putting a stop to bullying.
-Like most normal people, I feel really sad imagining a child being bullied; it’s just so hard to feel unwelcome, alone, and hurt.
-Thinking about a kid deciding that life is not worth...
+Like most normal people, I feel really sad imagining a child being bullied; it’s just so hard to feel alone and hurt.
+When I think about a kid deciding that life is not worth living...